University of Nevada, Las Vegas administered the ACT CAAP in Fall 2009 - Spring 2011.

 The increase in learning on the analytic writing task is at or near what would be expected at an institution testing students of similar academic abilities.

-The charts below show the distribution of student scores on the ACT CAPP Written Communication Test.
-The ACT CAPP Written Communication Test is scored on a rubric with scores ranging from 1 to 6 at intervals of .5 with 6 representing a higher or better score.
+The charts below show the distribution of student scores on the ACT CAAP Written Communication Test.
+The ACT CAAP Written Communication Test is scored on a rubric with scores ranging from 1 to 6 at intervals of .5 with 6 representing a higher or better score.
 Each student’s response is scored by two raters; the ratings distributions for each rater are shown below.
 The Overall Writing Score is an average of the two ratings

 The chart below shows the distribution of student scores on the ACT CAAP Critical Thinking Test.
 Students receive a scaled score between 1 and 80, with 80 representing a higher or better score